SONG-Xingyu666/GTAutoAct/README.md

-# GTAutoAct: An Automatic Datasets Generation Framework Based on Game Engine Redevelopment for Action Recognition
+# 4A: An Animation-based Augmentation Approach for Action Recognition from Discontinuous Video
 ![overall](/resources/overall.png)
-GTAutoAct is a innovative dataset generation framework leveraging game engine technology to facilitate advancements in action recognition.
+4A is a innovative dataset generation framework leveraging game engine technology to facilitate advancements in action recognition.
-GTAutoAct excels in automatically creating large-scale, well-annotated datasets with extensive action classes and superior video quality.
+4A excels in automatically creating large-scale, well-annotated datasets with extensive action classes and superior video quality.

 ## Project Setup

 ### FiveM Server
-To setup GTAutoAct, you need a Rockstar account and setup a FiveM server.
+To setup 4A, you need a Rockstar account and setup a FiveM server.
 For tutorial please refer to [FiveM offical website](https://fivem.net/)

 ### 3ds MAX